© 2022 Daisy Ziyan Zhang

 Spring, Along Beijing Central Axis

 *Beijing Central Axis is a UNESCO World Heritage Site, a 7.8-kilometer line spanning north to south that historically organized the layout of ancient city of Beijing, dating back to 13th century.
-Along this axis lie key landmarks like the Forbidden City, Temple of Heaven, and Drum Tower.
-It is a testimony to evolution of urban planning philosophy, preserved and slowly refined over time.
+Along this axis lie key landmarks like the Forbidden City, Temple of Heaven, and Drum Tower; as well as parks, lakes, markets, residential areas (hutongs).
+It is a testimony to an ancient urban planning philosophy, the harmony of nature and human (天人合一), preserved and slowly refined over time.